 “I was broke.
 I was a student and I published Milk and Honey with like zero dollars ‘cause I was able to design, write and edit all of it.
-This is what I did when I was supposed to be studying for all of my exams.” said the bestselling, 25-year-old poet, Rupi Kaur, in a recent interview with Jimmy Fallon.
-Kaur’s friends and family were encouraging her to become a lawyer and try to convince her to abandon her aspiration to publish her poems.
+This is what I did when I was supposed to be studying for all of my exams,” said the bestselling, 25-year-old poet, Rupi Kaur, in a recent interview with Jimmy Fallon.
+Kaur’s friends and family were encouraging her to become a lawyer and tried to convince her to abandon her aspiration to publish her poems.
 Now she is telling her story about publishing poetry to a 2.5-million audience on American television.

-Nothing shows poetry’s popularity better than Kaur’s appearance on late night tv.
+Nothing shows poetry’s popularity better than Kaur’s appearance on late night TV.
 The genre is flourishing; it’s more popular than it has been in the last twenty years.
 So, if you want to publish your volume of poems the time is now!

 In this article, we’ll go over the recent publishing trends in poetry and then tell you how to publish the words that will inspire readers for a long time.

 The Rising Popularity of Poetry: The Surge of the Poetry Market

 How big is the poetry market?